jensenemi/Quick-Recipes-Analysis/README.md

 My baseline model uses 'n_ingredients' and 'carbohydrates (PDV)' for the features.
 All of these features are quantitative with 'carbohydrates (PDV)' being continuous and 'n_ingredients' being discrete.
 Initially, there were too any outliers so I had to create a new dataframe only containing recipes that took 110 or less minutes to make.
 I split the data into training and test sets and then created a pipeline with a random forest regressor.
 After fitting the model and making predictions, I calculated the root mean squared error of my prediction and actual time.
 The root mean squared error of my baseline model is 22.144 minutes which means my predictions are off.
 I believe my model could be better.
 22 minutes is a lot of time, especially when the recipes included in my model take 110 minutes or less to cook.

 ## Final Model
+My final model uses 'n_ingredients', 'carbohydrates (PDV)', 'n_steps', and 'calories (#)' for the features.
+I added 'n_steps' because I thought it could be helpful in predicting how long a recipe will take to make.
+If there are more steps, then it possibly takes longer.
+I also added 'calories (#)' because I thought there may be some relation between minutes and how many calories are in a recipe.
+Something quick and easy to make might have less calories in it.
+Both of these features reflect the complexity of a recipe and how long it takes to make.